Market Intelligence: Profiling the competition

 - Direct - companies which offer products similar to yours

-- Indirect – provides a product which is not the same as yours but a customer solve the same problem – the problem they are currently addressing.
+- Indirect - provides a product which is not the same as yours but solve the same customer problem

 How to define direct and indirect competitors